gitviction/vicdao/visualization/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory `/vicdao/visualization`, you can run:

 ### `npm start`